©2021 William A. Lasher

-“Two or three months, but don’t fret.
-We have plenty of work here in London to keep you all busy in the meantime …”
+“Three or four months, but don’t fret.
+We have plenty of work to keep you all busy in the meantime.”

 When the clock struck twelve, we heard distant church bells, and the wail of a firehouse siren from the city streets below.
 We took lunch at the mess hall where we had buttered black bread and mutton with a plain tasting bean soup.
 I was relieved to learn I could still eat with Molly, even though she was a junior officer now.
 We sat with Moonblade and Delone, and then were joined by Jane Deven, who arrived late after mailing a letter to her Aunt Wilma in Manchester.

 “Must we salute you now every time we meet?” said Deven to Molly as she set her tray on the table squeezing in between Moonblade and Delone, across the table from where Molly and I sat eating.

 “I think I’ll allow you all to remain permanently at ease unless the bigwigs are around.”

 “So, tell us Margaret,” continued Deven, tearing a piece of bread in half, and dipping it in her soup.
 “How did you pull it off, anyway?
 Getting promoted to leftenant ahead of all the rest of us?”